cloudmesh-book/book-latex-2018/cloud-clusters/chapters/cloud/chameleon/faq.md

 additional improvements we should do to the process, please don't hesitate to [submit a ticket](https://www.chameleoncloud.org/help/).

-### How can I manage an appliance on Appliance Catalog? {#how-can-i-manage-an-appliance-on-chameleon-appliance-catalog}
+### How can I manage an appliance on Appliance Catalog?

 If you are the owner of the appliance, you can edit the appliance data, such as the description or the support information.
 Browse to the